dagnolof/Carpoort_Alarm/README.md

 # Carpoort_Alarm
+Carpoort alarm Build with Siemens Logo8.FS4
+LWE, Logo-Web-Editor Project, makes use of the internal Logo Webserver to use your mobile or any browser to control the application.

+Logo Soft Comfort V8.2.1
+LWE V1.0.1

-Carpoort alarm Build with Siemens Logo, SMS alerts via Java code on Raspberry-Pi4
+SMS alerts via Java code on Raspberry-Pi4
+Connection between Logo and Rb via a potential free relais contact.

+General Purpose Input Output, GPIO, pins are used on the Rb.

+On alarm detection an HTTP GET request is send to an PHP file, that will update a Mysql database Table.
+This table is scanned by another java application, that controls an Fasttrac Gsm modem.
+This application will send the sms to the configured destinator.

+Available for Download are
+- Schematics Siemens Logo circuits.
+- Siemens Logo and LWE program
+- Java Application the scans the Alarm contact
+- Java Application that controls fastrac Gsm modem